doc4d/4d-web-studio/docs/design-webforms/events/events.md

 To create navigation in your application, you can attach a navigation action to an event.
 That way, when the event triggers, it opens a webform in the current browser tab or in a new one.

-1. Select a component or a datasource and attach an event to it
+1. Select a component or a datasource and select **Add a Navigation Event** in the Contextual panel.
-2. Select the navigation action to perform when the event triggers
+2. Select a target webform to navigate to.
+3. Define where the target webform opens:
+    * **New Tab**: Opens the target webform in a new browser tab
-3. Define if the webform opens in the current browser tab or a new one:
+    * **Current Tab**: Opens the target webform in the current browser tab, replacing the current webform
+    * **Webform Loader**: Opens the target webform in the selected Webform loader.
+    * **Webform Loader (Self)**: Opens the target webform in the current Webform loader.

 ![search](img/navigation-event.png)